 Why are resilient buildings and communities important?
-In developed countries, we see minimal loss of life in events like earthquakes, as compared to what we see in developing countries.
-To give some perspective, a recent USGS analysis found that, if 10,000 people were subjected to violent shaking comparable to that of the 2016 6.2 magnitude Italian quake, 3,000, 150, and 3 of those people could be expected to die in Iran, Italy and California, respectively.
+In developed countries, there is minimal loss of life in events like earthquakes, as compared to what we see in developing countries.
+To give some perspective, a recent USGS analysisfound that, if 10,000 people were subjected to violent shaking comparable to that of the 2016 6.2 magnitude Italian quake, 3,000, 150, and 3 of those people could be expected to die in Iran, Italy and California, respectively.

-Thankfully, there’s been a lot of technological development recently to support the design of resilient buildings and resilient communities — moving beyond safety alone and toward designing buildings and communities that can be functional following disasters.
+Thankfully, there’s been a lot of technological development recently to support the design of resilient buildings and resilient communities — moving beyond safety alone toward designing buildings and communities that can remain functional following disasters.

-There are several new resources, tools and mandates to increase community resilience.
-From the community-level perspective, the National Institute of Standards and Technology (NIST) recently developed a community resilience planning guide to help communities understand the various aspects of resilience and guide them in the development of a strategy to achieve it.
-For treating existing buildings, some cities, such as San Francisco, Los Angeles and Santa Monica, have mandated retrofit ordinances for buildings vulnerable to collapse in an earthquake.
-For new buildings, there have been recent deliberations either requiring resilience in the building code or stimulating market demand for resilience through a building rating system, such as that provided by the U.S. Resiliency Council.
-A building rating system would inform consumers (owners, tenants, community leaders) of their building’s performance so they can make informed decisions, not unlike car-crash test ratings.
+Recent years have seen several new resources, tools and mandates that increase community resilience.
+From the community-level perspective, the National Institute of Standards and Technology (NIST) recently developed a community resilience planning guide to help communities understand the various aspects of resilience and guide them in developing a strategy to achieve it.
+For treating existing buildings, some cities, such as San Francisco, Los Angeles and Santa Monica, have passedretrofit ordinances for buildings that are structurally vulnerable to collapse in an earthquake.
+For new buildings, there have been recent deliberations either requiring resilience in the building code or stimulating market demand for resilience through a building rating system, such as that provided by the US Resiliency Council.
+A building rating system would apprise consumers (owners, tenants, community leaders) of their building’s performance so they can make informed decisions, not unlike how car-crash test ratings work for auto buyers.